Mission and History

 Between August 2017 and January 2018 a Strategic Plan Advisory Committee convened through a series of meetings and video conferences.
 Members were selected to represent types of campuses, geographical distribution, level of engagement, and length of service in the network (new and seasoned).
 The committee engaged in different activities and explored various questions to identify a new mission and strategic plan goals.

 North Carolina Campus Volunteers (NCCV) laid the foundation for NC Campus Compact.
-Formed in 1993, this coalition of students and staff saw a need to unify campus volunteerism across the state.
-Each year they hosted a Student Conference and Service Learning Institute.
-NCCV merged with NC Campus Compact when it formed in 2002, and the Compact has continued to host the yearly conferences.
+A coalition of students and staff first came together to host a statewide student conference in 1993.
+In 1998, they formally established NCCV to unify campus volunteerism across the state.
+They hosted the first Service Learning Institute in 1999.
+NCCV merged with NC Campus Compact when it formed in 2002, and the Compact has continued to host the yearly student and faculty conferences.
 NC Campus Compact is hosted by Elon University and guided by an Executive Board of presidents and chancellors.

 Former Elon University president Leo M. Lambert served as the Executive Board Chair until 2008.
 Chancellor Ken Peacock, Appalachian State University, served as the Chair from 2008-2014.
 High Point University president, Nido Qubein, served from 2014-2020.
 President Thomas A. Walker, Jr., Wayne Community College, began his term as chair in June 2020.
 John H. Barnhill was the founding Executive Director, followed by Dr. Lisa Keyne, who served from 2006-2014.
 Leslie Garvin began serving as the Executive Director in January 2015, after serving in the Interim role for five months, and as the Associate Director since 2005.

 Presidents and Chancellors that join the Compact commit their institutions to becoming “engaged campuses.”
 The only coalition that brings together the diverse collection of North Carolina colleges and universities around a common commitment to higher education’s civic purposes, North Carolina Campus Compact is a powerful ally in making the case for civic engagement, public service and campus-community partnerships – and for sustaining the momentum for higher education’s public service role in North Carolina.